 How to: Set Up Configuration Information for an Office Solution

-You can use configuration files to configure settings that are specific to your Office solutions.
+You can use configuration files to configure settings that are specific to your Visual Studio Tools for Office solution.
 You can specify settings such as assembly binding policy, remoting objects, debug, and trace settings.